Israeli scientists print miniature 3D heart using human tissue

 Once they have achieved that, the scientists plan to transplant the hearts into small animals, such as rabbits or rats.

-"Maybe, in ten years, there will be organ printers in the finest hospitals around the world, and these procedures will be conducted routinely," Dvir said.
+"Maybe, in 10 years, there will be organ printers in the finest hospitals around the world, and these procedures will be conducted routinely," Prof Dvir said.

 The World Heath Organisation said last year that ischaemic heart disease and stroke were the world's biggest killers.